Independent t-test for two samples

 Step 5: Draw a conclusion.

-Since this p-value is less than our significance level α = 0.05, we reject the null hypothesis.
-We have sufficient evidence to say that the mean max vertical jump of players is different before and after participating in the training program.
+Since this p-value is not less than our significance level α = 0.05, we fail to reject the null hypothesis.
+We do not have sufficient evidence to say that the mean weight of turtles between these two populations is different.

-Note: You can also perform this entire paired samples t-test by simply using the Paired Samples t-test Calculator .
+Note: You can also perform this entire two sample t-test by simply using the Two Sample t-test Calculator .

 Additional Resources

-The following tutorials explain how to perform a paired samples t-test using different statistical programs:
+The following tutorials explain how to perform a two-sample t-test using different statistical programs:

-How to Perform a Paired Samples t-Test in Excel How to Perform a Paired Samples t-test in SPSS How to Perform a Paired Samples t-test in Stata How to Perform a Paired Samples t-test on a TI-84 Calculator How to Perform a Paired Samples t-test in R How to Perform a Paired Samples t-Test in Python How to Perform a Paired Samples t-Test by Hand
+How to Perform a Two Sample t-test in Excel How to Perform a Two Sample t-test in SPSS How to Perform a Two Sample t-test in Stata How to Perform a Two Sample t-test in R How to Perform a Two Sample t-test in Python How to Perform a Two Sample t-test on a TI-84 Calculator

 Your email address will not be published.
 Required fields are marked *